ianyfchang/QPC/README.md

 # Optimal Deconvolution for GBM

 This is a computational deconvolution method for estimating cell type proportions in bulk RNA from GBM samples.
-The 10 cell types used in QPC-GBM are defined and characterized from three public scRNA-seq datasets ([GSE182109](https://www.ncbi.nlm.nih.gov/geo/query/acc.cgi?acc=GSE182109) [1], [GSE131928](https://www.ncbi.nlm.nih.gov/geo/query/acc.cgi?acc=GSE131928) [2], and the NC dataset by Richards, et al. [3]).
+The 10 cell types used in optimal deconvolution are defined and characterized from three public scRNA-seq datasets ([GSE182109](https://www.ncbi.nlm.nih.gov/geo/query/acc.cgi?acc=GSE182109) [1], [GSE131928](https://www.ncbi.nlm.nih.gov/geo/query/acc.cgi?acc=GSE131928) [2], and the NC dataset by Richards, et al. [3]).
 Each cell type proportion is measured using different reference matrices with deconvolution tools of either CIBERSORT or EPIC, followed by combining each result and re-scaling to get the final cell type proportions.
 The method could be applied to bulk RNA-seq data generated from both poly(A) and exome capture RNA sequencing.
 Bulk RNA-seq data of raw count gives best deconvolution performance, whereas TMM and log normalized readcount using DESeq2 also show good results.

 ![image](https://github.com/ianyfchang/QPC-GBM/blob/master/Fig/Github_fig.jpg)